Is It Better to Steam or Iron Your Clothes?

 Ironing is time-tested, but steaming is the effective new kid on the block.
 Find out which method is the best for your garment.

 Silk, chiffon, tencel, oh my!
 The plethora of fabrics to choose from can be overwhelming—and then, you have to factor in how to care for each article of clothing you have.
 Each type of fabric needs certain care and it’s best to read the fine print on your clothing tag with instructions, especially when it comes to getting wrinkles out.
-It’s just one of the ways to make your favorite clothes last longer.
 But, is it better to use an iron, or a steamer to get those pesky lines out?
 When you’re deciding on how to smooth your rumpled clothes, consider these factors: fabric material and if you have the time and necessary accessories.
 Here, we iron out the facts on whether to use a steamer or an iron.

 When it comes to removing wrinkles from all kinds of fabrics, steamers are superior, said Nathan Ripley from Maid Just Right.
 The old trick of hanging up a garment while taking a hot shower works, but an actual steamer is superior.
 “The easy-to-use steamer can be helpful in the care of very delicate fabrics, as it will make them smooth.
 The steamer is also very easy to turn on again during the day, and that’s something you won’t find with time-consuming irons,” Ripley explained.